UummProject/uumm-prototype/support/Broken meritocracy.md

 By whitelisting merit instead of identities we can:

 - Keep the goals of the system transparent and clear
-- Eliminate the process of evaluating the entities capacities
+- Eliminate the process of evaluating the entities capacities.
-- Make the system identity agnostic, making it open to anyone.
+- Make the system identity agnostic, making it open to anyone/anytihing

 Smart contracts are extremely well suited for it.